List of Playboy Playmates of 1966: March

 Priscilla Wright (born November 20, 1943) is an American model who was Playboy magazine's Playmate of the Month for its March 1966 issue.
 Her centerfold was photographed by Mario Casilli.

 April

-Karla Conway (born July 5, 1946, in Pasadena, California) was the name used by American model and artist Karla Jo Musacchia for her appearance as Playboy magazine's Playmate of the Month for its April 1966 issue.
+Karla Conway (born Karla Jo Musacchia on July 5, 1946, in Pasadena, California) was the name used by American model and artist Karla Jo Musacchia for her appearance as Playboy magazine's Playmate of the Month for its April 1966 issue.
 Her centerfold was photographed by Paul Morton Smith and R. Charleton Wilson.

 She has started going by the name Sachi and became an artist.
 Due to her concern for the environment, she created a turtle logo for companies to use for bags that they make that are both biodegradable and compostable.

 May

 Dolly Read (born September 13, 1944, in Bristol, England) is an English pinup model and actress.
 She is best remembered for her appearance in Playboy May 1966 magazine and as the lead character in the motion picture Beyond the Valley of the Dolls.
 She is sometimes credited as Margaret Read, Dolly Read Martin, or Dolly Martin.

 In 1971, Read married American comedian Dick Martin.
 They divorced in 1974 and were remarried in 1978 and remained married up to Dick Martin's death on May 24, 2008.